Fri, Nov 13

 Facilitating Empathic Thinking in Your Early Childhood Classroom

-Creating a nurturing classroom community requires time and energy towards "teaching" our youngest citizens to understand the perspective of the "other".
-This workshop will provide concrete methods that can be woven into the fabric of your own classroom that have shown to pose just the "right" empathy.
-These methods inspire children to intrinsically begin to take care of each other and the environment, thus laying the foundation for a lifetime of social/emotional success that they will then take out into the world.
+Creating a nurturing classroom community requires time and energy as we create opportunities for our youngest citizens to understand the perspective of the "other."
+This workshop will provide concrete methods to encourage young children’s empathic thinking, which can be easily woven into the fabric of your classroom culture.
+These methods inspire children to intrinsically take care of each other and their environment, laying the foundation for a lifetime of social and emotional success.

 Girls and Boys and Their Experiences of Empathy